Target Markets

 Trusted Computing

-• Efficient binding of identity assertions: An unlimited supply of protected identity assertions can be electronically bound over open networks to a previously issued Trusted Computing chip.
-Trusted Computing chips can enforce any third-party security policies (whether of their own users, of assertion issuers, of verifiers, and/or of other parties) throughout the lifecycle of the identity assertions.
-At the same time the chips cannot leak any unwanted information to the outside world and cannot learn any of the information contained in the identity assertions they help protect (unless it is expressly provided to them by their own users).
-A highly constrained chip (e.g., an 8-bit chip) suffices to protect billions of identity assertions; no expensive cryptographic operations need be performed by Trusted Computing chips.
-This performance feature also helps to minimize the risk of side-channel attacks (such as electromagnetic analysis and differential power analysis).
+• Efficient binding of identity assertions: With U-Prove, an unlimited number of identity assertions can be securely "bound" (over an open network) to a Trusted Computing chip that already resides in a user's computer.
+Trusted Computing chips can enforce any security policies (whether of their users, assertion issuers, or other parties) throughout the lifecycle of the identity assertions.
+The chips cannot leak unwanted information to the outside world and cannot learn the information in the identity assertions (unless it is provided to them by their users).
+No cryptographic exponentiations need be performed by Trusted Computing chips: with U-Prove, an 8-bit chip can protect literally billions of identity assertions.
+This efficiency benefit also greatly minimizes the risk of side-channel attacks such as electromagnetic analysis and differential power analysis.

 Government Online